jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Always check that you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

-**NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
+**NB1:** CRFReporter requires that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.

-**NB2:** Please check that you have write access *only and solely* to 4.
+**NB2:** Make sure that you have write access *only and solely* to 4.
 LULUCF and 7.
 KPLULUCF sectors in CRFReporter.
 The bulk xml import in CRFReporter tries first to clear all results in all sectors.
 If by accident you have write access for example to 3.
-Agriculture sector you will delete exisiting results there.
+Agriculture sector you will delete existing results there.

 ## 5. GHG Scenarios